elastic/edot-collector-configurator/docs/creating-recipes.md

 ### Components

 A map of the components that will be used by the recipe.
+You must search for the components you need from within the [components](../components/) folder.

+> [!NOTE]
+> Can't find a component you need? - You can follow [this guide](../docs/creating-components.md) to create one.

 ```yaml
 components: # Set of components that form this recipe.